Key Takeaways

 W-9 Forms and LLCs

-If an LLC operates as an independent contractor for other companies, then it too must complete a W-9 form.
-To do so, the following special considerations should be taken for the form:
+If an LLC operates as an independent contractor for other companies, it must also complete a W-9 form.
+The following special considerations should be noted:

 • If another LLC owns the LLC, the owned LLC should indicate both that it is an LLC and that its parent company is an LLC.